 Virtual Speaking: 10 Stats You Need To Know

-Thankfully, you – and all of us in the industry – are far from alone.
+Thankfully, you – and many other virtual speakers – are far from alone.
 Whether you’re well-versed in virtual events or just picking them up, every one of us is working through a time of new and demanding challenges.
 However, this is also a time of growth, and expanding your knowledge now will better prepare you for the future.

 To help with that growth, we’ve pulled together ten virtual speaking statistics that you need to know.
 These stats originate from a July 2020 survey of 476 event planners and 212 suppliers, conducted by the Professional Convention Management Association (PCMA).
 Of these participants, roughly 84% of each group operates in North America (namely the U.S and Canada).
 Altogether, the survey also includes insights from planners and suppliers in Asia, Europe, and Latin America.